 Again, be sure to tell your health care provider your entire medical history and any medication or supplements you’re on for guidance on what not to take with topiramate.

-Studies indicate that topiramate can be taken in low doses—typically 25 mg—to begin with to see how well your body tolerates it.
-It can be bumped up to 50 mg daily.
-The doses are taken evenly, twice a day, and are typically increased weekly.
+Initially topiramate is taken in low doses—typically 25 mg to begin with to see how well your body tolerates it.
+Then, it can be bumped up to 50 mg daily.
+The doses are taken evenly, twice daily, and are typically increased weekly.

 A study in the International Journal of Obesity found that 60 weeks of treatment led to an average of more than 9 percent loss in body weight while taking 192 mg of topiramate daily.
-Researchers concluded that lower doses of topiramate for weight loss may have a beneficial result over a longer period of time.
+Researchers concluded that lower doses of topiramate for weight loss may have a beneficial result over a longer period.
 As a note, when considering how to take topiramate for weight loss, this study looked at topiramate taken alone, finding people can lose weight on lower doses and in combination with behavior change.
-But of course, the effective dose varies in individuals.
+But, of course, the effective dose varies in individuals.

-It’s clear topiramate weight loss is real and is worth considering when choosing what weight loss medication is right for you.
+It’s clear topiramate weight loss is real and is worth considering when choosing what weight-loss medication is right for you.
 It’s been proven effective for long-term use and continues to be prescribed off-label for chronic obesity.